Discovery Cove

-Discovery Cove is a theme park owned and operated by SeaWorld Parks & Entertainment, and located in Orlando, Florida.
+Discovery Cove is a theme park owned and operated by United Parks & Resorts, and located in Orlando, Florida.
 It is the sister park of SeaWorld Orlando and Aquatica Orlando.
 Visitors to the park can interact with a range of marine animals including bottlenose dolphins.

 Attractions

 The main experience at Discovery Cove is swimming with a dolphin, where visitors can "talk, touch, play and swim" with bottlenose dolphins.

 The park contains a free-flight aviary, which contains over 250 tropical birds including parrots, toucans, and over 30 other species of exotic birds.
 The heated Tropical River runs through the aviary and circles the park, allowing guests to float past an assortment of the Discovery Cove's beaches, waterfalls, and rainforest landscape.
 The Tropical River runs into the park's freshwater resort pool.

 In June 2011, the park expanded with the opening of The Grand Reef.
 This reef was needed due to the original reef having a persistent salt water leak, which affected the ground water, and replaced the original reef with Freshwater Oasis.
 The Grand Reef features a white-sand beach, palm-lined island and underwater grottos filled with moray eels, reef sharks and scores of other tropical fish.
 Activities range from snorkeling with eagle rays to crossing a rope bridge over a shark-filled lagoon.

 In summer 2012, the park introduced the Freshwater Oasis.
 The area features water filled trails covered by a rainforest canopy that contains a viewing glass window featuring an exhibit for Asian small-clawed otters and an island in the center of the pool known as Primate Island containing White-headed marmosets.